MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 - BERTopic for latent theme extraction
 - Correlation of theme prevalence with recognisability and visibility

-### Dominant Themes
+### Dominant Themes by Modality

+**Image-based reasoning**
+- Architecture and built form
+- Regeneration and redevelopment
+- Land use (residential vs commercial)
+- Green space and openness

+**Text-based reasoning**
+- Atmosphere and “vibe”
 - Culture and nightlife
 - Transport and connectivity
-- Food and commerce
+- Land use and regeneration
-- Regeneration
-- Atmosphere (“vibe”)

-**Key insight**
-Recognition is driven by **experiential and symbolic language**, not physical geometry.
+### Key Insight
+Spatial recognition in LLMs is driven less by geometric accuracy and more by **symbolic, experiential, and narrative cues**.
-This explains why text-based recognition substantially outperforms image-only recognition and aligns more closely with human urban perception.
+Text inputs encode these signals far more explicitly than images, explaining why text-based recognition both outperforms image-only recognition and aligns more closely with human cognitive maps.

 ---